13 Best Easy-to-Use Video Editing Software for Beginners [2023]

 - Move the Video Timeline Slider to the position where you want to split the clip, and then click the Split Icon, which looks like a cutter knife.

-- Select the Remove and Fill Gap option when prompted so that the video clip fills in the space on the video timeline.
+- Select the Remove and Fill Gap option when prompted so that the remaining video clip fills in the space on the video timeline.

 How to Trim a Clip